dbpedia/databus-maven-plugin/README.md

 |   |   *-- ${artifactid1}_cvar1.csv.bz2 (distribution, content variance 1, formatvariance csv, compressionvariant bzip)
 |   |   *-- ${artifactid1}_cvar2.ttl (distribution, content variance 2, formatvariance ttl, compressionvariant none)
 |   |   *-- ${artifactid1}_cvar2.csv (distribution, content variance 2, formatvariance csv, compressionvariant none)
+|   |   *-- ${artifactid1}.csv (distribution, no content variant, formatvariance csv, compressionvariant none)
 ```
 An example is given in the example folder of this repo.

 ### (Important) File input path
 The file input path is `src/main/databus/${version}/` per default, relative to the module.
 This path can be configured in the parent pom.xml using the `<databus.dataInputDirectory>` parameter.
 Absolute paths are allowed.

 ### (Important) File copying
 During the maven build process, the code is normally duplicated 6-7 times.
-For each module, the code is first copied and compiled in the `target/classes` folder and then copied and compressed again in a .jar file.
-All this is then copied again.
+For each module, the code is first copied
+and compiled in the `target/classes` folder and then copied and compressed again in a .jar file.
+All this is then
+copied again.
 The databus-maven-plugin behaves different:
 * the `target/databus` folder is used to assemble metadata (which is not large)
 * `mvn clean` deletes the target folder and will only delete the generated metadata
 * no input data is copied into the `target` folder, i.e. the process does not duplicate data due to storage reasons